These services include, though are not limited to, compliance with:

-You can make changes/repairs to many aspects of the machine without becoming the manufacturer however if your changes introduce a new risk and then you must ensure that the controls in place comply with European requirements.
+You can make changes/repairs to many aspects of the machine without becoming the manufacturer; however, if your changes introduce a new risk, then you must ensure that the controls in place comply with European requirements.

 You have a machine that needs to be CE marked before it is brought in to use or put on the market.
 Perhaps it is a new machine, perhaps it is a modified machine or perhaps it is a number of machines working together for a common purpose such as a production line.
 You will need to complete the conformity assessment procedure for each applicable directive i.e. Machinery Directive 2006/42/EC (and others as needed).

-We provide you with a suite of CE Marking Machinery services to the Machinery Directive designed to support you in achieving CE Machine Certification.
+We provide you with a suite of CE and UKCA Marking Machinery services to the Machinery Directive designed to support you in achieving CE Machine Certification.

 Before placing machinery on the market and/or putting it into service, the manufacturer or their authorised representative shall fulfill the duties under article 5 of the Machinery Directive.

 Spiers can act as your Authorised Representative.
-The Authorised Representatitve will be contacted with regards to the machine for enforcement or surveillance activity.
+The Authorised Representative will be contacted with regards to the machine for enforcement or surveillance activity.

 The output of this phase of work should identify the following in order to improve the likelihood of a successful outcome with minimal confusion:

-The application of a CE Mark indicates that ALL applicable directives have been met by the manufacturer.
-Therefore, it is critical to understand which Directives apply to a any particular machine and the conformity related actions that are required be fore affixing it.
+The application of a CE or UKCA Mark indicates that ALL applicable directives have been met by the manufacturer.
+Therefore, it is critical to understand which Directives apply to a any particular machine and the conformity related actions that are required before affixing it.

-Note: A CE Mark can only be applied to a product if a CE Marking Directive is applicable to the product.
-A full list of EU Directives can be found on the EU website ec.europa.eu.
+Note: A CE and UKCA Mark can only be applied to a product if a CE or UKCA Marking Directive is applicable to the product.
+A full list of EU Directives can be found on the EU website.